affinelayer/pix2pix-tensorflow/README.md

 # clone this repo
 git clone https://github.com/affinelayer/pix2pix-tensorflow.git
 cd pix2pix-tensorflow
-# download the CMP Facades dataset http://cmp.felk.cvut.cz/~tylecr1/facade/
+# download the CMP Facades dataset (generated from http://cmp.felk.cvut.cz/~tylecr1/facade/)
 python tools/download-dataset.py facades
 # train the model (this may take 1-8 hours depending on GPU, on CPU you will be waiting for a bit)
 python pix2pix.py \